dvishchu/labens-2969/docs/source/task_03.rst

     (ansible) ansible@iol-ansible:~/cat9k-evpn-ansible/dag$ ansible-playbook -i inventory.yml playbook_overlay_commit.yml

 After this step, our ansible playbook connected to devices and provisioned our overlay configuration.
 We can now take a closer look at control plane state on Leaf-01.
 As you can see below, VRF green was configured along with SVIs 101, 102 and 901 (VLAN 901 is associated with L3 VNI for VRF green).
-Additionally, we can see that BGP peering’s with L2VPN EVPN address family with spine devices are established and we are receiving EVPN routes.
+Additionally, we can see that BGP peerings with L2VPN EVPN address family with spine devices are established and we are receiving EVPN routes.
 Since we are receiving EVPN routes, Leaf-01 was able to discover NVE peer 172.16.254.4 – Leaf-02 in both L2 and L3 VNIs.

 .. image:: assets/task03_overlay.png
     :align: center